 Unfortunately, food addicts need a ‘fix’ and only feel better when they eat that food they crave.
 Cravings are part of food addiction just like any addiction.
-Foods high in sugar, damaged fats and chemicals stimulate the brain’s ‘reward’ centre, releasing ‘feel good’ hormones such as dopamine – a neurotransmitter which gives a sense of pleasure.
+Foods high in sugar, damaged fats and chemicals stimulate the brain’s ‘reward’ center, releasing ‘feel good’ hormones such as dopamine – a neurotransmitter which gives a sense of pleasure.
 In time, the brain becomes accustomed to dopamine, and more food is needed to release the same amount of dopamine, just as a drug addict needs higher doses as time goes on to create the same ‘high’.
 Sex, exercise and eating all trigger dopamine, they are all part of a normal life therefore they are designed to do this.
 However, overdoing anything always comes at a price.

-Blood sugar increases forcing the pancreas to secrete insulin, which then breaks down and blood sugar levels plummet
+- Blood sugar increases forcing the pancreas to secrete insulin, which then breaks down and blood sugar levels plummet

-Lowered blood sugar levels send a signal to the brain – more sugar is needed
+- Lowered blood sugar levels send a signal to the brain – more sugar is needed

-The brain releases hormones causing a craving for sugar, leaving the person feeling weak and agitated until they get their “fix”
+- The brain releases hormones causing a craving for sugar, leaving the person feeling weak and agitated until they get their “fix”

-A sugar addict will now binge-eat on sugary items to satisfy their craving
+- A sugar addict will now binge-eat on sugary items to satisfy their craving

 Are you a Food Addict?